 Once the chunks are gone, if there were any, it’s time to remove the moisture.
 Letting it air dry isn’t ideal, as it could lead to persistent odors or stains.
 There are several ways to do this, and here are a few:

 Probably the most popular product to use is baking soda.
 It’s a godsend when it comes to expelling excess moisture.

-Grab your baking soda and sprinkle a generous amount on to the vomit spot to cover it.
-Leave it there for approximately 10 to 15 minutes, or until you see dry clumps.
-Grab your vacuum to remove the residue, but use the tube as opposed to the vacuum head.
+Grab your baking soda and sprinkle a generous amount onto the vomit spot to cover it.
+Leave it there for approximately 10 to 15 minutes or until you see dry clumps.
+Grab your vacuum to remove the residue, but use the tube instead of the vacuum head.

 You can also apply baking soda and leave it overnight.
 This is especially useful if the vomit was only fluid.
 The powder will soak into it, leaving you free to vacuum it the next day.

 If you don’t have baking soda, use cornstarch — it works just as well.
 Use the same technique as above.
 Cover the moisture, let it sit, and then vacuum it.

 Fill a spray bottle with plain warm water, and grab a clean rag or cloth.
 Spray the vomit spot until wet.
 Then use the rag to blot out the moisture.

 Avoid scrubbing, as this will cause the moisture to sink into the fibers.
 Instead, use firm dabbing until the rag is saturated.
 Grab a new one and repeat if necessary.
 Paper towels also work.